vezzolter/DSA/Algorithms/Recursion/Fibonacci/Fibonacci.md

 # &#128161; Overview
 The **Fibonacci sequence** is one of the simplest and earliest known sequences defined by a recurrence relation, which stands among the fundamental mathematical patterns with widespread applications in algorithms and data structures.
 It is named after Leonardo of Pisa, who introduces it to Western mathematics.
-Knowledge and understanding of it, lays a solid foundation for algorithmic design and tackling more complex problem-solving strategies.
+Knowledge and understanding of it lay a solid foundation for algorithmic design and tackling more complex problem-solving strategies.
 <p align="center"><img src="./Images/Fibonacci.png"/></p>